PinewoodPip/epip/docs/index.md

 ![Giftbag warning.](img/showcase/giftbags_warning.png)

-Common mods incompatible with EE now show a warning when you load into the game with them enabled, once per playthrough.
+Common mods incompatible with EE or its add-ons now show a warning when you load into the game with them enabled.

 ### Quick Examine
 A "Quick Examine" panel can be opened with a custom hotkey (defaults to `V`).
 This panel is mainly used to show the effects enemies have from the "Epic Enemies" feature, but it also displays the character's artifacts, useful to check your ally's effects in multiplayer.
 More information will be added to this panel in the future.